A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: VISUAL-TEXTUAL SA FRAMEWORK

 \subsection{VISUAL-TEXTUAL SENTIMENT ANALYSIS}

-People share their ideas on social networking sites, such as Twitter, Facebook and Instagram.
+People express their views on social networking platforms like Twitter, Facebook, Flicker and Instagram.
 These user-generated materials have become more diverse in terms of substance and structure, with users increasingly posting text-embedded pictures called ‘image–text postings’.
 Different from traditional text-only articles, these blogs are more informative because they provide visual materials in addition to text.
-SA attempts to automatically determine the underlying sentiment of the postings by combining textual and visual materials that may contribute more in understanding user feelings and behaviour.
-The integration of multiple social contents, their associated characteristics or decisions for performing an analytical task is referred to as multimodal fusion.
+SA attempts to automatically determine the underlying sentiment of the postings by combining textual and visual materials that may contribute more to understanding user feelings and behaviour.
+The combination of several social contents, their related characteristics or decisions for performing an analytical task is known as multimodal fusion.
 Numerous definitions of information fusion have been presented in the literature based on \cite{Bostrom2007}.
 Combining many modalities to achieve good performance in various applications is better than using a single modality.
-This method has attracted increasing attention from researchers across a range of disciplines due to its potential for an infinite number of applications, including SA, emotion recognition, semantic concept detection, event detection, human tracking, image segmentation and video classification.
-Information fusion can improve sentiment performance by assuming that the heterogeneity of many information sources allows the cross correction of certain errors, which lead to enhanced results.
-Utilising many information modalities may provide complementary information and improve the accuracy of the overall decision-making process.
+This method has attracted increasing attention from researchers across a range of disciplines due to its potential for an infinite number of applications, including SA, emotion recognition, human tracking, semantic concept detection, image segmentation, event detection and video classification.
+Information fusion can improve sentiment performance by assuming that the heterogeneity of many information sources allows the cross-correction of certain errors, which leads to enhanced results.
+Utilising various information sources could complement knowledge and boost overall decision-making accuracy.
 To establish the most appropriate fusion approach, the following fundamental questions should be addressed: What is the suitable level to implement the fusion strategy, and how can the information be fused?

 For the task of visual–textual sentiment classification, three levels of fusion, namely, early- or feature-level fusion, intermediate- or joint-level fusion and late- or decision-level fusion, can be defined based on the type of available information in a certain field.
 Table \ref{tbl8:most_popular_fusion} shows an overview of these fusion techniques along with their advantages and disadvantages.